How to Make Rag Doll Toys – Soft Toys Craft

 The arms and legs are even easier to shape out.
 For the most simple-to-make rag doll toys, just sketch, again on paper, four cylindrical shapes, two longer (legs) than the others (arms).
 Try to make all the parts as proportionate to each, as is possible, but there is no hard and fast rule about that.

 If you find this too time consuming (it isn’t), you can order for rag doll patterns from online art and craft stores.

 Once you are satisfied with your patterns, it is time to transfer the shapes onto your cloth by drawing their outlines.
 Follow these guidelines:

 - Include a seam allowance of at least 1 inch.
 It’s important to start off by making rag doll toys shapes a little larger than you want the finished doll to be.
 There must be ample allowance for stuffing.

-- Double the piece of cloth with another piece of the same size.
-Remember to keep the right sides of the fabric together and on the inside.
-Cut out your pattern along the outermost line.
+- Double the material.
+Remember to keep the right sides of the fabric together, and on the inside.
+Cut out your pattern along the outermost (allowance) line.

-- Stitch around the outline and leave ample opening for the stuffing.
-You should relieve the seams around all curves and corners by cutting triangular notches in the seam allowance, i.e. the arm joints, between the legs, the corner of the neck and shoulders, etc. - .
+- Relieve the seams around all curves and corners by cutting triangular notches in the seam allowance.
+You will find these in the arm joints, between the legs, the corner of the neck and shoulders, and the head.

 © 2009 viryabo